exane/not-gwent-online/README.md

 #Gwent-Online

 #Introduction

-Gwent-Online is an open-source project of the card-game Gwent.
+Not-Gwent-Online is a standalone multiplayer version of Gwent, a card game from The Witcher 3.

 #Install
 ##- Requirements